-- Physical therapy – Your doctor may advise you to perform certain exercises which will strengthen your knees and make them less prone to injuries.
+- Physical therapy – Your doctor may advise you to perform knee strengthening exercises which will improve your knee condition and make them less prone to injuries.

 - Surgery – Surgery can either repair or replace damaged knee joints, as well as extract bone tumors.